AdaCore/learn/content/courses/ada_2022_whats_new/chapters/container_aggregates.rst

 Ada 2022 introduces container aggregates.
 They can be used to easily create values for vectors, lists, maps, etc.
-Container aggregates leverage array aggregate syntax when the container doecn't have keys.
+Container aggregates leverage array aggregate syntax when the container doesn't have keys.
 On the other side hashed and ordered maps use record aggregate syntax.
 Consider this: